jakelever/bigzenodo/README.md

 }
 ```

 The description_file should be a file that contains text to be shown on the Zenodo page.
-If it is a Markdown file (and the filename ends with '.md'), it will rendered appropriately.
+If it is a Markdown file (and the filename ends with '.md'), it will be rendered appropriately.